svenvg93/svenvg93.github.io/_drafts/2025-01-24-selfhosted-web-analytics.md

 4. Once the website is added, you’ll need the **Website ID** to link it to the site you want to track.
 5. Click on **Edit** next to the website you just created.
 6. Copy the **Website ID** for use in your tracking setup.

+> Don't forget to change the username and password, as this website will be accesible for everyone {: .prompt-tip }

 ## Add the Website ID to Your Website